PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 You can help confirm this entry by contributing facts, media, and other evidence of notability and mutation.

-Clicking the link/banner when It was on the site would lead to this article spoofing the orginal page as well.
+Clicking the link/banner when It was on the site would lead to this article spoofing the original page as well.
 There were also many other banners, some examples shown below:

-The site has been mentioned in the Press on many occasions including articles from National and Local Newspapers and Websites.
+The site has been mentioned in the press on many occasions, including national and local news outlets.
 Uncyclopedia’s Flying Spaghetti Monster entry was referenced in a 2005 New York Times Article about Pastafarianism.
-Most positive articles from the press either discuss specific articles themselves such as when the Cyprus Mail talked about the entry about Cyprus or they discuss how Uncyclopedia is a humorous and interesting wikia that has crude but good humor.
+Most positive articles from the press either discuss specific articles themselves such as when the Cyprus Mail talked about the entry about Cyprus or they discuss how Uncyclopedia is a humorous and interesting wiki that has crude but good humor.
 The more negitive material written about Uncyclopedia discusses how the content is very inappropriate, insulting and can cause confusion due to the uncanny resemblance to Wikipedia.

 The site also houses many symbols, in-jokes and submemes.

-Uncyclopedia’s logo is a potato often dubbed Sophia, after the Gnostic deity.
+Uncyclopedia’s logo is a potato often dubbed Sophia, after the Gnostic deity of wisdom.
 ‘She’ has jigsaw puzzle pieces and symbols over each one resembling Wikipedia’s globe logo.
 Under a caption of the main image of the Uncyclopedia page about it’s self it mentions that: “The potato is the symbol of Uncyclopedia and Sophia.
 It signifies mental softness and dead Irishmen.”

 The spoof of Wikipedia’s popular Wikipe-tan (the Website Anthropomorphism character from Wikipedia) Uncylco-Tan is another “unofficial mascot” of the site.
 (Oscar Wilde being the offical one) the reason she is mentioned instead of some of the others (such as Christopher Walken which also is clamed to be god on Uncyclopedia) because Uncyclo-Tan character can be more relateable to others because of the fact that it spoofs things many people know.
 (Wikipedia’s Wikipe-tan, general anthropomorphism etc.)